JSorngard/lambert_w/README.md

 with the method of Toshio Fukushima \[[1](#references)\].

-This method is not iterative, and it doesn't allocate memory or use recursion or loops, except for what might already be included in the platform's built-in implementations of the logarithm, square root, and division.
+This method is not iterative, and it doesn't allocate memory or use recursion or loops, except for what might already be included in your platform's built-in implementations of the logarithm, square root, and division.
 Instead it works by splitting the domain of the function into subdomains, and on each subdomain it uses a rational function